 Being able to predict future arrivals into an A&E department is an important tool for hospital managers.
 In Chapter 3 we applied time series analysis to model and forecast A&E patient arrivals.
 We found that walk-in and ambulance patient arrivals have very different characteristics; this may be because walk-in arrivals (the majority of which will have minor illnesses/injuries) have more of a choice when deciding the most convenient time to go into A&E, while ambulance arrivals will tend to call an ambulance as and when needed (due to the more serious nature of their illness/injury).
-This observation is consistent with other studies [93, 29].
+Other factors may include the staffing and resource levels of the ambulance service and whether ambulance arrivals are being diverted to/from other A&E departments.
+This observation is consistent with other studies [97, 29].
 Thus these two arrival streams require to be modelled separately.

 We demonstrated that the walk-in arrivals exhibit a strong seven day seasonality that is best modelled with a structural time series model.
 A structural time series model provides one to six day ahead forecasts with good predictive power.
 However, we had less success with our ambulance arrivals models.
 This may be because the ambulance arrivals do not exhibit any strong periodicies or other regularity.
 Thus the ambulance arrival stream might not be appropriate for this method of time series analysis.
-We have also investigated characterising ambulance arrivals by a linear non-homogeneous Poisson process [66, 72] but we found that our "training" data fails the corresponding goodness of fit tests.
+We have also investigated characterising ambulance arrivals by a linear non-homogeneous Poisson process [68, 76] but we found that our "training" data fails the corresponding goodness of fit tests.
 Despite being only able to characterise and forecast walk-in arrivals effectively, these forecasts will still be of value to hospital managers as walk-in arrivals typically account for the majority of arrivals into an A&E department.

 We have also demonstrated that arrivals into an A&E department by hour varies predictably, with weekdays exhibiting similar hourly arrival patterns as do weekends.
 This hourly breakdown of daily arrivals will be useful to hospital managers when deciding the staffing and resource levels required throughout the day as well as designing workshift and handover patterns that coincide with less busy periods of the day.
-Finally, a study of the impact of weather-related factors - including daily temperature and rainfall, on the number of patient arrivals to our case study department, found no significant relationships.
-This is possibly because of a lack of extreme weather conditions in this country.
+Finally, multiple regression models using weather-related factors (including daily temperature and rainfall), for 0 to 14 days before the day of arrival, were fitted to the number of walk-in and ambulance arrivals to our case study department.
+We found that these models had low descriptive power, possibly because of a lack of extreme weather conditions in this country.